 It’s not so long ago that the GDPR regulation came into effect and required adjustments to your website.
 So we wouldn’t blame you for thinking “EU must be kidding, not again?”
-But there are some clear advantages to this new regulation, not just for consumers but sellers too!
+But there are some clear advantages to this new regulation, not just for consumers but for online sellers too.

-In this article, we’ll explain why this regulation is important for your website, what the advantages are for e-commerce, and the features Jimdo is adding to make sure the shop system complies with this new regulation.
+In this article, we’ll explain why this regulation is important for your website, what the advantages are for e-commerce, and what Jimdo is doing to make sure the online store system complies with this new regulation.

 Topics we’ll cover: